Edward F. Welch Jr.: Naval career

 Welch next was a member of the faculty of the National War College briefly before his promotion to rear admiral in April 1975.
-He then served in Belgium from 1975 to 1977 on the staff of the Supreme Allied Commander in Europe (SACEUR), United States Army General Alexander M. Haig Jr. From 1977 to 1979, he served in Washington, D.C. as Deputy Director of International Negotiations on the Joint Staff with responsibility to the Joint Chiefs of Staff for arms control talks.
-During this tour, he played an important role on the U.S.-U.S.S.R.
+He then served in Belgium from 1975 to 1977 on the staff of the Supreme Allied Commander in Europe, General Alexander M. Haig Jr. From 1977 to 1979, he served in Washington, D.C. as Deputy Director of International Negotiations on the Joint Staff with responsibility to the Joint Chiefs of Staff for arms control talks.
+During this time, he played an important role on the U.S.-U.S.S.R.
 Standing Consultative Commission in 1977 and 1978 and was part of the delegation that accompanied President Jimmy Carter to the SALT II strategic arms limitation talks summit in Vienna, Austria, in June 1979.

-On 22 August 1979, Welch became the 41st president of the Naval War College in Newport, Rhode Island, As college president, he emphasized fleet operations in the college's curriculum and wargaming, instituted the Global Wargame, and established a program under which naval officer students could earn master's degrees – which the college did not offer at the time – by taking courses at other colleges and universities in the Newport area.
+On 22 August 1979, Welch became the 41st president of the Naval War College in Newport, Rhode Island.
+As college president, he emphasized fleet operations in the college's curriculum and wargaming, instituted the Global Wargame, and established a program under which naval officer students could earn master's degrees – which the college did not offer at the time – by taking courses at other colleges and universities in the Newport area.
 At his suggestion, the college's Center for Wargaming was included in the college's new Center for Naval Warfare Studies, because he "believed that the wargaming center wasn't being used constructively enough for the Navy, and here was the chance to connect the officers who were going to produce new ideas with the officers who had a means of testing ideas and arguing issues on a grand scale through gaming."
 During his tour at the war college, Johnson and Wales University awarded him an honorary doctor of laws degree in 1981.

-Welch retired from the Navy at the end of his tour at the war college on 17 August 1982.
+Welch retired from the navy at the end of his tour at the war college on 17 August 1982.

 Personal life

 Welch was a member of the Naval Academy Alumni Association, the SHAPE Officers' Association, the Naval War College Foundation, the National War College Alumni Association, the Submarine League, the Retired Military Officers Association, and the Rhode Island Honor Society, as well as an honorary brevet colonel in the Artillery Company of Newport, and a past member of the New York Yacht Club.

 His wife of 44 years, Rachael Linehan Welch, died of lung cancer on 5 September 1994.
 They had two children, Mary Welch Rider and James E. Welch.

-Death

 Welch died of congestive heart failure at his home in Alexandria, Virginia, on January 2, 2008, at the age of 83.
 He was interred in Arlington National Cemetery in Arlington, Virginia.